TreyWW/MyFinances/docs/debugging/problem-solving (1).md

 ## **Common error messages and their solutions:**

-1. If you receive this error: **ImportError: cannot import name 'login_not_required' from 'login_required** <br /> You may be missing some django middlware.
+1. If you receive this error: **ImportError: cannot import name 'login_not_required' from 'login_required** <br /> You may be missing some django middleware.

 To fix this:
 ```shell